unicframework/docs/How-to-Deploy.md

 ## How to Deploy

-  It's very easy to deploy Unic web application.
+  It's very easy to deploy unic web application.

   - It's requires PHP.
-  - Upload your Unic files and directory on the server.
+  - Upload your unic files and directory on the server.

 ```
 public_html